benjamin-glitsos/item-management-system/README.md

 * JSON Schemas are the source-of-truth for both back-end and front-end validation.

 ### Admin&ndash;React Container

-**Note:** refactoring in progress, so this container’s code is messy except for the [UsersEdit.jsx](https://github.com/benjamin-glitsos/item-management-system/blob/main/admin-react/src/pages/UsersEdit.jsx) page.

 * Structure: Pages, Hooks, Components, and Utilities.
 * Server-state management using React Query.